vaibhav-malpani/ComicAI/README.md

 1. **Enter a Topic:** Type any subject you want to create a comic about in the main input field
 2. **Choose Settings:** Select your preferred tone (humorous, educational, dramatic, inspirational) and target audience
 3. **Customize Style:** Optionally specify a visual style for your comic artwork
-4. **Generate:** Click the "Generate Comic" button and watch the AI create your comic in real-time
+4. **Generate Comic:** Click the "Generate Comic" button and watch the AI create your comic in real-time
+5. **Generate Video (Optional):** Once your comic is ready, click "Generate Video" to transform it into an animated video
-5. **View Results:** Your completed comic will appear with options to download or share
+6. **View Results:** Your completed comic and video will appear with options to download, share, or view in the enhanced gallery

+### Video Generation Features

+- **Panel-by-Panel Animation:** Each comic panel becomes a dynamic video segment
+- **Seamless Compilation:** Individual panel videos are automatically merged into a final cinematic experience
+- **Character Consistency:** Advanced AI ensures characters maintain their appearance across video frames
+- **Real-time Progress:** Watch video generation progress with detailed status updates
+- **Video Statistics:** View processing times and generation metrics
+- **In-browser Playback:** Watch your video creations directly in the web interface

 ### Example Topics to Try